aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

     REMEDIATION_RECOMMENDATION_URL  REMEDIATION_RECOMMENDATION_CODE_NATIVEIAC   REMEDIATION_RECOMMENDATION_CODE_TERRAFORM   REMEDIATION_RECOMMENDATION_CODE_CLI REMEDIATION_RECOMMENDATION_CODE_OTHER   CATEGORIES  DEPENDS_ON  RELATED_TO  NOTES   PROFILE ACCOUNT_ID  ACCOUNT_NAME    ACCOUNT_EMAIL   ACCOUNT_ARN ACCOUNT_ORG ACCOUNT_TAGS    REGION  RESOURCE_ID RESOURCE_ARN

 6. Select all data from the Prowler generated output file and paste into the prowler-report-template file.
-    - Manually select all data from columns A through AK and copy to clipboard
+    - Manually select all data from columns A through the last column (Currently AK) and copy to clipboard
     - Switch to the "prowler-report-template.xlsm", go to the "Prowler CSV" sheet, click on Cell A2 and to paste all of the data into this document.

     >Notes: